koomai/bacon-ipsum-alfred/README.md

 * tag - **p**(default), **ul**, **ol** or **text** for plaintext. *(optional)*
 * content type - **all-meat**(default) or **meat-and-filler**(to mix in some lorem ipsum). *(optional)

+Press the Return key to copy the contents to the clipboard.

 Examples:

 - *bacon 5* - generates 5 paragraphs wrapped with *p* tags